nativeanish/twitter-sui/README.md

 ### Prerequisites
 Before we proceed, we should install a couple of things.
 Also, if you are using a Windows machine, it's recommended to use WSL2.

+- **Dependency Installation**: Install dependencies using package managers like `apt` or `brew`.
+Ensure that all dependencies are pinned to specific versions to maintain consistency and prevent unexpected behavior due to updates.
+- **Secure Configuration**: When configuring local nodes or wallets, ensure that sensitive information such as API keys or cryptographic keys is securely stored and managed.
+Avoid hardcoding sensitive information directly into configuration files or scripts.

 On Ubuntu/Debian/WSL2(Ubuntu):
 ```
 sudo apt update